 When we first launched Bonusly two years ago, we gave companies a choice:

-Option 1: Micro-bonuses.
-Employees recognize each other with micro-bonuses to celebrate great work.
-Each micro-bonus has a bit of currency attached, and that currency can be exchanged for money or gift cards.
+Option 1: Small bonuses.
+Employees recognize each other with small bonuses to celebrate great work.
+Each small bonus is attached to a currency amount, and that currency can be exchanged for money or gift cards.

 Option 2: Gamification.
 Recognition without any real-world value.
-Employees give recognition with a certain number of “points” attached, which is used for calculating leaderboards but can’t be exchanged for anything with real-world value.
+Employees give recognition with a certain number of “points” attached.
+These points are used for calculating leaderboards but can’t be exchanged for anything with real-world value.

 Need some culture tips that will actually move the meter?